jaymaycry/styleguides/README.md

 ## Input validation

-Input validation is part of the resolver.
-It depends on the args.
+Input validation is part of the resolver logic as it depends on the input args.
 You could provide input validation in the service but the resolver should then map those errors to the input args.

 ## Security